-If you make just one holiday or Christmas cookie this year, you can’t go wrong with these soft homemade snowball cookies are absolutely the recipe to try!
+If you make just one holiday or Christmas cookie this year, these soft homemade snowball cookies are absolutely the recipe to try!

-This is the cookie recipe that completely takes over Pinterest every December!
+This is the cookie recipe that takes over Pinterest every December.

-With just FOUR ingredients, they’re so easy to make that it’s almost impossible to find an excuse not to try them.
+With just FOUR ingredients, the sweet holiday cookies are so easy to make that it’s almost impossible to find an excuse not to try them.

-And once you do make these charming homemade snowball cookies, they will hook you for life with their soft and buttery deliciousness.
+And once you do whip up these charming homemade snowball cookies, they will hook you for life with their soft and buttery deliciousness.

 This recipe is my own spin on the popular snowball cookie recipe my grandmother used to make every year for Christmas.

-You can find many versions similar to hers, both online and in cookbooks, and they often go by different names, including Mexican Wedding Cookies, Russian Tea Cakes, Butterballs, Polvorones, Meltaways, and–of course–Snowball Cookies.
+You can find many versions similar to hers, both online and in traditional cookbooks.
+They go by many different names, including Mexican Wedding Cookies, Russian Tea Cakes, Butterballs, Polvorones, Meltaways, and Snowballs.

 For vegan snowball cookies, simply use either coconut oil or vegan butter in the recipe.
 There are no eggs or milk required, so no need to worry about replacing those.